 When 4 level crossings were removed in Coburg in 2021, it freed up a huge strip of land under the elevated train line.
 Walking between Coburg and Moreland stations, you’ll find an off-leash dog park, playgrounds, gyms, table tennis tables, half basketball courts, and skate and parkour areas.
 The award-winning playground at Moreland Station is a young train fan’s dream – they can explore the nature-inspired playground, while watching the trains pass overhead.

-Coming up: In 2023, locals in Preston will be trading in 4 level crossings for almost 60,000 square metres of new open space.
-Between Bell and Preston stations we’re building 2 new nature-based playgrounds, plus an amphitheatre, outdoor gym and BBQ area.
+Locals in Preston have traded in 4 level crossings for almost 60,000 square metres of new open space.
+Between Bell and Preston stations we’ve built 2 new nature-based playgrounds, plus an amphitheatre, outdoor gym and BBQ area.

 Melbourne’s east